aaronsms/HelloWorld/README.md

 We chose not to use Firebase as we value scalability and customizability.
 Despite being a convenient solution, we want our app to remain flexible and migration-friendly.
-So we decided to go with MySQL for user information and MongoDB to store messages and conversations at scale.
+So we decided to go with PostgresQL for user information MongoDB to store messages and conversations at scale.

 <a name="setup"></a>